palerdot/react-d3-speedometer/README.md

 - `0.x` versions are compatible with React & React DOM Versions `v16.x`
 For every subsequent major react upgrade, `react-d3-speedometer` will be bumped to next major versions.
 For example `1.x` will be compatible with `React 17.x` so on and so forth ...

-For similar library for VueJS, please check out [vue-speedometer](https://github.com/palerdot/vue-speedometer)
+For similar library for VueJS, please check out [vue-speedometer](https://github.com/palerdot/vue-speedometer).

+For similar library for Svelte, please check out [svelte-speedometer](https://github.com/palerdot/svelte-speedometer).

 #### License: